jfecher/ante-website/content/blog/safe_shared_mutability2.md

 ---
 ## Experiment: Can We Track Whether A Type's Interior is Aliased?

+Before we discard `!stable t` entirely though we should note that the reason it loses it's advantage of being able to project into any type is only because `!shared t` also exists.
+Maybe the best solution would be to redesign the language to better support `!stable t` and `!shared t` together, if possible.
+One system I've seen toyed with in this mutability space as an alternative to Ante's shared references is to instead track whether a type is aliased in a field that may be dropped directly.
+So we want to have some notion for "a reference" and "a reference derived from another, which may be dropped if the first is mutated."
+To accomplish this, we're going to try to blend `!stable t` and `!shared t` since the former provides the projection we want and the later provides the mutation properties we need.
+For example, we'd like to be able to recursively traverse through a tagged-union value, projecting references within until a mutation is desired.
+When we mutate we'll need to guarantee we don't have shared references inside the portion of the type that is being cut off from the rest.
+Can we have our cake and eat it too?
+Let's do an experiment.

 The Problem:
 - `!stable t` is useful for projecting mutable references into a type, but once we find a mutation we want to perform, unless it is a very simple one like incrementing an integer, odds are it is shape-unstable and we cannot actually perform it through a `!stable t`.
-- `!shared t` is useful for performing most mutations but traversing through a type requires we clone each time we step into the shape-unstable interior of a type.
+- `!shared t` is useful for performing most mutations but traversing through a type requires we clone or replace the value each time we step into the shape-unstable interior of a type.

 What We Want:
-- A way to traverse through a type with `!stable t` then convert to `!shared t` when a mutation is needed.
+- A way to traverse through a type with `!stable t` semantics then use `!shared t` semantics when a mutation is needed.

 In theory, this would be sound to do if we can guarantee that the stable reference wasn't used to project into any field that may be dropped by the shared reference.
 We want a kind of local uniqueness where we don't care if any parent nodes in a tree are aliased, but want to ensure that child nodes are not.
-This would be the reverse of a `!own t` to `!shared t` or `!stable t` coercion which lets you alias children of the current value but not any parents.
+This would be the reverse of a `!own t` to `!shared t` or `!stable t` coercion which would let you alias children of the current value but not any parents.

 If we did have such tracking then we could imagine the following code would be invalid:
 ```ante